 A Local Health Board v JK [2019] EWHC 67 (Fam), Lieven J

-Hounslow Clinical Commissioning Group v RW & Ors [2019] EWCOP12 Hayden J
+Hounslow Clinical Commissioning Group v RW & Ors [2019] EWCOP12, Hayden J

-Northampton General Hospital NHS Trust v DD & St Andrews Hospital [2019] Williams J (interim) and Knowles J (final)
+Northampton General Hospital NHS Trust v DD & St Andrews Hospital [2019], Williams J (interim), and Knowles J (final)

-Instructed by St Andrews Hospital in an application relating to serious medical treatment including the continued withdrawal of CANH.
+Instructed by St Andrews Hospital in an application relating to serious medical treatment including the withdrawal of CANH.
 DD had required repeated admissions to NGH as a consequence of pulling out her PEG tube which necessitated IV fluids under restraint and for the PEG to be resited under general anaesthesia.
 There was evidence that DD wanted her PEG tube to remain in place and that she was able to sing and enjoyed listening to music.
 That had to balanced with her overall poor quality of life and prognosis and the view of her carers and family.
 Orders made.
 Please see here for media coverage.

-Cardiff & Vale University Health Board v MW [2019] Mostyn J
+Cardiff & Vale University Health Board v MW [2019], Mostyn J

 SS (by her litigation friend, JC) v NHS Leeds CCG and A Care Home [2018] EWCOP 40, Newton J

 Instructed by the CCG in an application relating to serious medical treatment in the form of the withdrawal of CANH.
 SS became ill during pregnancy and following an emergency caesarean section suffered a cardiac arrest and sustained severe hypoxic brain damage.
 She was left unconscious and unresponsive and subsequent SMART assessments concluded that she was in a permanent vegetative state despite reports of her laughing, crying and smiling.
-Cultural and religious issues, the consultation process with family members outside the jurisdiction and the repatriation of a body required consideration in addition to complex medical issues.
+Cultural and religious issues, the consultation process with family members outside the jurisdiction, and the repatriation of a body required consideration in addition to complex medical issues.
 Orders made.
-Please see here for the Judgment.
+Please see here for the judgment.

-The Public Guardian v Imre Stalter [2018] EWCOP 27 Williams J
+The Public Guardian v Imre Stalter [2018] EWCOP 27, Williams J

-Instructed by the Public Guardian in an application for an order for the committal of the respondent to prison for contempt of court due to breaches of a transparency order by disclosing confidential information about ‘P’ arising from an earlier application made pursuant to section 22(4)(b) of the MCA 2005.
+Instructed by the Public Guardian in an application for an order for the committal of the respondent to prison for contempt of court due to breaches of a transparency order by disclosing confidential information about ‘P’ arising from an earlier application made pursuant to section 22(4)(b) MCA 2005.
 The court made 25 findings of contempt.
 On the basis that the respondent confirmed that he would now abide by the transparency order, the court held that the purpose of the committal had been achieved.
-Please see here for the Judgment.
+Please see here for the judgment.

 DS (by his litigation friend, the London Borough of Brent) v MH [2018]

-Imperial College Health NHS Trust and West London Mental Health Trust v CW (by her litigation friend, the Official Solicitor) [2018] Parker J
+Imperial College Health NHS Trust and West London Mental Health Trust v CW (by her litigation friend, the Official Solicitor) [2018], Parker J

-Instructed by the Official Solicitor on behalf of CW in an application relating to serious medical treatment in the form of obstetric care (Caesarean section).
+Instructed by the Official Solicitor (as litigation friend) on behalf of CW in an application relating to serious medical treatment in the form of obstetric care (caesarean section).
 CW had a diagnosis of schizophrenia, emotionally unstable personality disorder and was 39 weeks pregnant.
 Oral evidence was heard from the consultant psychiatrist and consultant obstetrician regarding CW’s capacity to make decisions regarding her labour and delivery, and why a decision to compel CW to undergo surgery (who would otherwise wish to have a natural birth) was the least restrictive and in CW’s best interests due to the serious interference with her human rights.

-LM v JDE (by his litigation friend, the Official Solicitor) [2018] Francis J
+LM v JDE (by his litigation friend, the Official Solicitor) [2018], Francis J

-In the matter of AM: The Public Guardian v SM [1] & RM [2] [2018] DJ Beckley
+In the matter of AM: The Public Guardian v SM [1] & RM [2] [2018], DJ Beckley

-Instructed by the Public Guardian in an application for the court to determine whether AM was habitually resident in England and Wales (or Gibraltar) and if not, whether the powers under two LPAs had come to an end and whether the court should exercise its functions in relation to AM’s property in England and Wales under schedule 3 of the MCA 2005.
+Instructed by the Public Guardian in an application for the court to determine whether AM was habitually resident in England and Wales (or Gibraltar) and if not, whether the powers under two LPAs had come to an end and whether the court should exercise its functions in relation to AM’s property in England and Wales under schedule 3 MCA 2005.
 The case involved complex disclosure issues and discussions with the Government of Gibraltar.
 The attorneys chose to disclaim at the final hearing and a panel deputy was appointed to manage AM’s property which remained in the UK.

-In the matter of GH: EG v CR [1] & The Public Guardian [2] [2018] HHJ Cronin
+In the matter of GH: EG v CR [1] & The Public Guardian [2] [2018], HHJ Cronin

 MB [2017] EWCOP B27, HHJ Parry